confinlay/confinlay.github.io/src/content/projects/thesis-final-plan/index.md

 ## Finding counterfactuals and impositions of linearity

-This section should discuss the big thesis, how these approaches seem to rely on simple, linear classifiers such that the decision boundary is easily identifiable.
-Overly simple models are implied to be necessary for interpretability.

 We have already discussed methods which explore a latent space which models the data distribution in order to find counterfactuals.
 The latent space does not model the behaviour of the classifier, it is simply there to identify meaningful directions in the input space.
 There are methods, however, which have proposed exploring the latent space upon which a classifier draws its decision boundary in order to find counterfactuals.
 These methods tend to rely on *linearity*.

 - The paper “An Interpretable Deep Classifier for Counterfactual Generation”[^3] imposes a supervised objective on a generative model (a VAE + normalising flows).
 However, the classifier is a Bayesian probit linear regression model, and the method relies on this by finding a trajectory in latent space which crosses the decision boundary.
 This is in contrast with the gradient-descent optimisation, which is necessary to cross a highly non-linear decision boundary in a neural network classifier.